vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/wpforms-lite/readme.txt

 Our <a href="https://wpforms.com/addons/surveys-and-polls-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">WordPress Survey plugin addon</a> comes with smart survey fields including likert scale, star ratings, multiple choice, Net Promoter Score (NPS), and more, so you can create custom survey forms like Survey Monkey (without the high costs).

-WPForms offer the best-in class survey reporting.
+WPForms offers the best-in class survey reporting.
 You can use our interactive reports to customize the graphs, export them for your presentations, and even display the aggregate results to your users.

 The best part about WPForms survey reports is that it can retroactively work on any old contact form or feedback survey contact form created with WPForms.

-Thousands of businesses love WPForms surveys for creating employee feedback form, customer feedback form, online petition form, and more.
+Thousands of businesses love WPForms surveys for creating employee feedback forms, customer feedback forms, online petition forms, and more.

 You can also use the Surveys & Polls addon to easily create a poll on your site.
 To save you time when creating a user poll, we have added a built-in poll forms template.
 Our poll feature offers real-time reports, so you can share poll results with the user immediately after they submit their vote.